Aleortela/cst205_final_project/README.md

 - Shopping cart functionality
 - Users being able to add multiple products to their wishlist
-- removing a product off their wishlist
+- Removing a product off their wishlist